simonhm/islandora_exhibits_browse/README.md

 ### TO DO

 * Add a Drupal permission to "Configure Islandora Exhibits Browse".
+* Add some ID attributes used to point to a style in a customized CSS, or by JavaScript if needed
 * Add map browse type.
 * Code refactoring: Check typo and clean the code.